CHARTOM: A Visual Theory-of-Mind Benchmark for LLMs on Misleading Charts: Abstract

 \section{Abstract}

-We introduce \benchmark, a visual theory-of-mind benchmark for multimodal large language models. \benchmark consists of specially designed data visualizing charts.
-Given a chart, a language model needs to not only correctly comprehend the chart (the FACT question) but also judge if the chart will be misleading to a human reader (the MIND question).
-Both questions have significant societal benefits.
-We detail the construction of the \benchmark benchmark including its calibration on human performance.
+We introduce \benchmark, a visual theory-of-mind benchmark designed to evaluate multimodal large language models' capability to understand and reason about misleading data visualizations though charts. \benchmark consists of carefully designed charts and associated questions that require a language model to not only correctly comprehend the factual content in the chart (the FACT question) but also judge whether the chart will be misleading to a human readers (the MIND question), a dual capability with significant societal benefits.
+We detail the construction of our benchmark including its calibration on human performance and estimation of MIND ground truth called the Human Misleadingness Index.
+We evaluated several leading LLMs---including GPT, Claude, Gemini, Qwen, Llama, and Llava series models---on the \benchmark dataset and found that it was challenging to all models both on FACT and MIND questions.
+This highlights the limitations of current LLMs and presents significant opportunity for future LLMs to improve on understanding misleading charts.

+~\\ { \textbf{Acknowledgments.} We thank Robert Hawkins for discussions on the theory of mind and Yea-Seul Kim and Yuhang Zhao for discussions on computer vision for chart comprehension.
+This work was supported by NSF IIS 2202457. }